Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

-Another caveat not relating to atmospheric effects, but rather conditions on the sun is the timing of the observations chosen for this analysis.
+Another potential source of error comes from the stacking of \acrshort{cor-1 pB} images over an 8-hour timespan and calculation of a median representative image.
+While this process is effective in enhancing signal and reducing noise, it also adds further potential error, as these structures will smear in the \acrshort{pos} as the Sun rotates.
+This error can be described mathematically as $\delta \theta = \tan^{-1}\left(\frac{\tan(\lambda)}{\cos(\alpha)}\right) - \lambda$ where $\lambda$ is the solar latitude of a feature, $\alpha$ is the solar rotation angle, and $\delta \theta$ is the angular \acrshort{pos} distortion due to this smearing effect.
+Over this 8-hour time window, the corona will have rotated $\alpha\sim4.4^\circ$ in longitude.
+This distortion would be the greatest at a latitude of $\lambda=45^\circ$, resulting in $\delta \theta =0.087^{\circ}$, which would be the maximum contribution to \acrshort{angular difference} from this effect.

 During our analysis, we focus on periods of quiet solar activity in order to preserve the large-scale magnetic structure given by the quasi-radial regions.
-This structure is disrupted if major space weather activity occurs, such as a coronal mass ejection (CME), since the dynamics of this event causes rapid changes to the orientation of the corona as plasma is ejected outward as a part of this process.
-There were time periods in which we had to select observations taken at a slightly earlier/later time than predicted using the method outlined in section \ref{subsec:data-model-comparison}.
-Several consequences may result from this decision.
-First, the images are not separated at exactly 60 degrees, but are skewed slightly more or less for each image.
-This is to be expected, as it is unreasonable to find every observation correlating perfectly to a 60 degree rotation of the Sun given that these observations are taken when available.
-The second and more consequential, is that the further the observations are taken away from the date of the solar eclipse, the less representative the corona is to the simulation.
+This structure is disrupted if major space weather activity occurs, such as a \acrfull{cme}, since the dynamics of this event causes rapid changes to the orientation of the corona as plasma is ejected outward.
+There were time periods in which we had to select observations taken at a slightly earlier/later time than predicted because of the presence of a \acrshort{cme} and/or lack of data.
 The practical effect this could have on our analysis is that the observations used at the furthest periods from the eclipse may be the least representative of the corona's overall structure in the \acrshort{mhd} simulation, potentially skewing error towards these images.
-The aim of this decision was to provide a $360^\circ$ view of the sun in our analysis in order to eliminate directional bias, which justifies the opportunity for potential error caused by this decision in our opinion.

-\subsubsection{Limitations of \acrshort{mhd} Models}
+\subsubsection{Limitations of \acrshort{mhd} models}

 Regardless of their level of sophistication, it is important to recognize the sources of error and inherent limitations of global coronal \acrshort{mhd} models.
-In general, thermodynamic MHD models like MAS require inputs (e.g. magnetic boundary conditions) and parameterization choices (e.g. the coronal heating model), whose sources and parameterizations affect the ensuing 3D distributions of plasma properties and the vector magnetic field.
+In general, thermodynamic \acrshort{mhd} models like \acrshort{mas} require inputs (e.g. magnetic boundary conditions) and parameterization choices (e.g. the coronal heating model), whose sources and parameterizations affect the ensuing 3D distributions of plasma properties and the vector magnetic field.